aqueducthq/gitbook/workflows/parameterizing-a-workflow.md

 The value of a parameter can be any type, as long as Aqueduct can convert it into a json string with `JSON.dumps()`.
 The exception is SQL query parameters, which must be a string type.

 The value of a parameter in the workflow can be changed by supplying a dictionary mapping the parameter name to its new value.
-To trigger a workflow with the different parameters, call `client.trigger(parameters={<param_name>: <param_val>})`.
+To trigger a workflow with different parameters, call `client.trigger(parameters={<param_name>: <param_val>})`.
 Similarly, to realize an artifact using different parameters, use
 `artifact.get(parameters={<param_name>: <param_val>)`.
 The new parameter value does not have to be the same type as its default value.

 Note that triggering a workflow with non-default parameters is a one-off operation.
 It will not change the default parameters for future runs of the workflow.